gbdev/pandocs/content/Video_Display.md

 When Bit 7 is set, the corresponding BG tile will have priority above all OBJs (regardless of the priority bits in OAM memory).
-There\'s also an Master Priority flag in LCDC register Bit 0 which overrides all other priority bits when cleared.
+There\'s also a Master Priority flag in LCDC register Bit 0 which overrides all other priority bits when cleared.

-Note that, if the tile at 0:9800 is tile \$2A, the attribute at 1:9800 doesn\'t define properties for ALL tiles \$2A on-screen, but only the one at 0:9800 !
+Note that, if the map entry at 0:9800 is tile \$2A, the attribute at 1:9800 doesn\'t define properties for ALL tiles \$2A on-screen, but only the one at 0:9800 !

 ### Normal Background (BG)